Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Correspondence with general relativity and field equations

 where $u$ is the mass of the scalar field.
-The boson star corresponding to the potential term (\ref{V}) is referred to as a mini boson star.
-Throughout this work, we adopt the geometric unit system, i.e., $G = c = 1$.
+The boson star that arises from this potential term (\ref{V}) is referred to as a mini boson star.
+Throughout the paper, we adopt the geometric unit system, where $G = c = 1$.